RBVI/ChimeraX/src/apps/ChimeraX/ChimeraX.rst

     Line profiling is based on `Robert Kern's <https://github.com/rkern>`_ `line_profiler <https://github.com/rkern/line_profiler>`_ package.
+    Support is restricted to platforms that have binaries in pypi.org (just Linux for now).
     Differences from the conventional setup are given in parenthesizes.

     There are five parts to profiling: